-It is further noted that there are only three circumstances under which a course grade, once assigned, can be changed: (1) if there was a calculational or recording error on the instructor’s part in the original grade assignment (Senate Policy 48-30); (2) if it is a course for which an R grade has been approved and in which an initial R can be assigned and changed later to a quality grade; (3) if, as discussed above, a DF was assigned and the deadline for course completion has not yet passed.
+It is further noted that there are only three circumstances under which a course grade, once assigned, can be changed: (1) if there was a calculational or recording error on the instructor’s part in the original grade assignment (see "Graduate Council policy regarding Corrected Grades for Graduate Students" below); (2) if it is a course for which an R grade has been approved and in which an initial R can be assigned and changed later to a quality grade; (3) if, as discussed above, a DF was assigned and the deadline for course completion has not yet passed.

-When reported for thesis work, an R will not influence the grade-point average and remains on the student’s transcript if not converted to a quality grade within one semester of its recording.
-The Graduate Council has established upper limits of 6 credits of quality grades for master’s thesis research and 12 credits for doctoral dissertation research.
+When reported for thesis/dissertation work, an R will not influence the grade-point average and remains on the student’s transcript if not converted to a quality grade within one semester of its recording.
+Graduate Council has established upper limits of 6 credits of quality grades for master’s thesis research and 12 credits for doctoral dissertation research.
 The remaining credits must be assigned Rs except in the case of academic or disciplinary sanctions, in which case an F or XF grade may be assigned, as appropriate, up to the total number of thesis research credits (600 or 610) on record.
-(See Senate Policy 49-20 and Procedures G-9, as well as Appendix II of this bulletin).
+(See Senate Policy 49-20, Academic Integrity, and Procedures G-9, Academic Integrity, as well as Appendix II of this Bulletin).

-Pass-Fail (P/F) grading is used exclusively in certain graduate courses where it has been requested by the program and approved by the graduate dean following guidelines established by the Graduate Council.
+Pass-Fail (P/F) grading is used exclusively in certain graduate courses where it has been requested by the program and approved in advance by the graduate dean following guidelines established by Graduate Council.
 A grade of P does not influence the GPA, but an F does.